 Audit Period: In a period-of-time audit, the period between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
-(This is not the same as the period of time when the auditors are on-site at the CA.) The coverage rules and maximum length of audit periods are defined in section 8.1.
+(This is not the same as the period of time when the auditors are on-site at the CATSP.)
+The coverage rules and maximum length of audit periods are defined in section 8.1:.[Comment: Auditors need a place to sit.]